fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 ```
 `&y` will also give the same error.

-The rationale behind this is not just for soundness reasons, but for gaurantees in the optimizer that local values like this will not escape in such a manner.
+The rationale behind this is not just for soundness reasons, but for guarantees in the optimizer that local values like this will not escape in such a manner.

 #### `IsReadOnly` on structs